 In today’s world, kids are growing up in front of digital screens—and missing the beauty and adventure of Oregon’s great outdoors.

 Oregon summer camps can show them that real life is much more exciting than any game or show.
-At camp, kids get to try traditional camping activities, form friendships, discover hidden talents they didn’t know they had, and form leadership skills.
+At camp, campers get to try traditional camping activities, form friendships, discover hidden talents they didn’t know they had, and form leadership skills.

-Top 5 Summer Camps In Oregon
+Best Summer Camps In Oregon

 Camp Namanu is one of the immense summer camps in Oregon.
 It was established in 1924 and has almost 3,000 participants every year.

 Their location in Portland, Oregon, serves as the perfect backdrop for the classic American summer camp experience.
 Campers partake in nature hikes, cooking, singing songs, fun camp games, and thrilling sports.

 Camp Namanu offers day camps, overnight camps and has a separate ranch camp for kids who want to learn horseback riding skills.
 Their ranch overnight camp is 30 minutes away from the main campsite and is surrounded by tree-shrouded riding trails.
 Children learn basic horsemanship and how to feed and groom horses.

 Trackers Portland offers unique and creative programs summer outdoor programs and camps.
 The camp is open for kids in high school and middle school.
 It provides various types of programs like half day camps, overnight camps, spring and winter break camps, and even after-school or home school activities.